 The more burnt/blackened the skin of the eggplant is, the easier it'll be to peel off.

-Start peeling the skin of your eggplants.
-Try to get all of it off if you can.
+Start peeling the skin off of the eggplants.
+Try to get all of it if you can.

 This was as much of the skin as I could get off.